tbarbero/GPS/readme.md

 # Introduction

-Hello!
-My name is Tyler Barbero.
-During the summer of 2019, I started my first research internship.
-I've been working with Dr. Amato Evan and PhD candidate Alexandra Kuwano.
+This repository includes the code that will automate data transfer from a GPS to a server.

 ### What are we doing?

-Overall, our lab wants to understand the meteorological processes behind dust storms in the Salton Basin.
+The Evan Research Lab aims to study how the shrinking Salton Sea will influence dust storm activity in the region surrounding it.
+We constructed a research site that will provide us with continuous data of aerosols, boundary layer structure, water vapor, and radiative fluxes.

-### My unique role
+### My role

+I utilize a Trimble NetR9 GNSS Receiver.
+It communicates with satellites and records observables, one of which is the pseuorange.
+The pseudorange is the absolute path the signal travels from GPS satellite to receiver on the ground.
-I am using a GPS/receiver called the Trimble NetR9 to estimate the precipitable water vapor (PWV) in the atmosphere.
-This will help us understand the composition of air masses causing dust storms and will therefore help us prove or reject our hypothesis on how dust storms form in this region.
-I have been working on code to automate downloading raw GPS data from the GPS to the our server on Sahara.
+We're able to isolate the length of the path caused by water vapor.
+With a technique called retrieval, we will be able to estimate the water vapor in the atmosphere.
+Here, I write the code that will automate data transfer from the GPS receiver to our server.
-The summer has ended and I am now continuing research as I start my 4th year as an undergraduate as SIO, UC San Diego.

---Tyler